Artboard 16Google Sheets iconSwift icon

 This post is part of my Today I learned series in which I share all my web development learnings.

-Regular expressions (regex) are a challenge by themselves.
-For me, it always takes a few minutes until I understand what a particular regular expression does.
-They're magical and there is no question about their usefulness.
+Regular expressions (regex) are tough.
+It always takes me a few minutes until I understand what a particular regular expression does.
+But nevertheless, there's no question about their usefulness.

-Now and then lookaheads in JavaScript regular expressions cross my way, and I have to admit that I never had to use them, but now the counterpart lookbehinds are going to be in the language, too, so I decided to read some documentation and finally learn what these regex lookaheads and lookbehind are.
+Occasionally, regular expression lookaheads cross my way, but I never had to use them, but as their counterpart lookbehinds are going to be in the language, too, I decided to read some documentation and finally learn what these regex lookaheads and lookbehind are.

 Regex lookaheads in JavaScript